 Some chopped kale is the perfect addition to this soup!
-Chop it up fine, give it a little massage, and toss it in towards the end of cooking!
+Chop it up fine, sprinkle it with some oil and salt and give it a little massage.
+Toss it in your soup towards the end of cooking!
 You can also add spinach at the end, but it doesn’t hold up as well as kale.

 - 1 large onion peeled and diced

-- 2 cans or 2 cups of cooked beans of choice like black, navy, pinto, or kidney beans
+- 2 cans beans of choice like black, navy, pinto, or kidney beans or 2 cups cooked beans

 - 2 cups peeled and diced potatoes or 1 cup of washed quinoa or 2 cups gluten free pasta

-- 1 additional TBS olive oil for the kale
+- 1 tbps olive oil to drizzle over the kale

 - Salt and pepper to taste

-- Step 1 If using potatoes instead of pasta, peel and dice potatoes and boil in salted water until slightly under cooked, then drain and rinse.
+If using potatoes instead of pasta, peel and dice potatoes and boil in salted water until slightly under cooked (about 10 minutes), then drain and rinse and set aside.

-- Step 3 When the onions get translucent, add the zucchini (optional) and sauté for a few minutes until slightly soft.
+When the onions become translucent, add the zucchini (optional) and sauté for a few minutes until slightly soft.

-- Step 4 Add the minced garlic, herbs, and frozen veggies and continue sautéing for about 5 more minutes.
+- Add the minced garlic, herbs, and frozen veggies and continue sautéing for about 5 more minutes.

-- Step 5 Add water, beans, and tomatoes and bring to a slow boil.
+Add water, salt, beans, and tomatoes and bring to a slow boil.

-- Step 7 Add cooked potatoes and/ or washed quinoa (or pasta) and simmer on low for about 10 more minutes.
+- Add cooked potatoes and/ or washed quinoa (or pasta) and simmer on low for about 10 more minutes.

-If you love basil like I do, add a few tablespoons of pesto to the soup at the end.
+If you love basil like I do, add a handful of fresh chopped basil or few tablespoons of pesto to the soup at the end of cooking.
 This gives it a fresh from the garden taste!
 This is an easy way to make vegan pesto!

 Pin the vegan gluten free minestrone soup recipe for later: